-Second, while I’m beyond the drill collection stage (those I jotted down during the clinic were mainly to share on the blog), I do look for different ways to approach things.
+Second, while I’m beyond the drill collection stage (aside from those to share on the blog), I do look for different ways to approach things.
 Also, sometimes watching or listening to other coaches helps affirm the things that you’re doing (as I mentioned before).
 That was certainly the case with this clinic, just about right from the first session.

 So will I attend future HP Coaches Clinics?

-It depends on circumstances, obviously, but I’m positively inclined.
+It depends on circumstances, obviously, but yes (in fact, I did).
 The cost is quite reasonable as these things go, and the structure is really good.
 The focus is different than the AVCA Convention, which has a strong NCAA women’s volleyball bias.
 I’m not saying that is a bad thing.
 It’s just an alternative perspective and aim.
 USA Volleyball is looking at the national team program and promoting its systems, methods and philosophies.
 The AVCA is a professional organization for coaches dominated by those in the college ranks.
 As such, each event can be beneficial in its own way, depending on one’s aims and perspective.

 I think that’s about it.
-Thanks to jet lag and other factors, I haven’t gotten a great deal of sleep on the trip, though, so there may be stuff I’m forgetting or a perspective that I could share of things that I haven’t.
-Let me know if you have any questions and I’ll try to answer them for you.
+Thanks to jet lag and other factors, I did not get a great deal of sleep on the trip, though.
+As a result there may be stuff I forgot, or a perspective that I could share of things that I haven’t.

 The clinic fee was $475, which was inclusive of housing, meals, and a shuttle to and from the airport.
 There was no need for spending any money beyond that.
 Of course you could have done so if you went out beyond the official activities and/or took part in the silent auction of stuff that went on in support of the scholarship foundation which supports players attending the HP program events.
 If you wanted to stay off-site the cost was $375, which included the meals.
 Non-USAV members (read foreign coaches) paid $775.
 There were discounts for groups of 5+.

 Obviously, there is also the cost of actually getting to Colorado Springs.
 You can estimate that based on your own location.
 For me it was a complicated trip because of the timing of flights.
-You need to have arrived by about 4:00pm on the first day to get picked up and check-in before dinner and that evening’s events.
-There weren’t any flights from London that would have got me in early enough (given the need to connect somewhere to reach Colorado Springs), so I had to fly a day in advance (to Dallas, the connecting the next day).
+You need to arrive by about 4:00pm on the first day to allow for pick-up and check-in before dinner and that evening’s events.
+There weren’t any flights from London to get me in early enough (as I had to connect somewhere to reach Colorado Springs), so I had to fly a day in advance (to Dallas, the connecting the next day).

 Making things more complicated, there were no trains early enough from Exeter to get me to Heathrow with enough margin to get my flight over, so I had to go to London a day ahead.
 Basically, my trip started on Tuesday.
-It then also ended on Tuesday because my flight back to London was a Monday red-eye, after having stayed the extra day (they charged me $45 to do so) as mentioned above.
+It also ended on Tuesday thanks to a Monday red-eye flight back to London, after having stayed the extra day (they charged me $45 to do so) as mentioned above.